Israel025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ** The 11-directories_permissions script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files will not be changed.

+** The 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory.